What Role Would CGRP Antibodies Play in Treatment of Migraines?

 Could it be that we are desperate for relief that we are ready to bet everything on this new potential therapy?
 The answer is a resounding yes!

-Will CGRP be the end-all be-all?
+Will these treatments be the answer?

 Although, there is talk about a 20% of chronic migraines improvement with CGRP - this astonishing finding needs to be replicated in a larger population.

 Further, we don't know what the effects of these circulating antibodies will have on the female patient's reproductive system - since women are at greater risk.
 Not to mention the cost and availability.